Naturalization: Illegal naturalization

-In occupied territories

-The mass naturalization of native people in occupied territories is illegal under the laws of war (Hague and Geneva Conventions).
+The mass naturalization of people in occupied territories is illegal under the laws of war (Hague and Geneva Conventions).
 However, there have been many instances of such illegal mass naturalizations in the 20th century.

 Summary by country

 The following list is a brief summary of the duration of legal residence before a national of a foreign state, without any cultural, historical, or marriage ties or connections to the state in question, can request citizenship under that state's naturalization laws.